aurbano/aurbano.eu/_posts/wp/2009-06-29-online-radio-setting-it-up-hosting-it.md

   - shoutcast
   - station
   - virtual dj
 ---
-#

 Hi guys,
-I’m sure someday we will work for someone who wants an online radio statio, well, this is a quick guide to those
+I\'m sure someday we will work for someone who wants an online radio statio, well, this is a quick guide to those

 ## Online radios:

 Basically it is audio being broadcasted via the Internet.
 So that means that we generate an audio stream that listeners cannot control, other than pausing and resuming.
 To launch one we need several things, to start off, we need a server with streaming capabilities.
 Since setting up a streaming server might be difficult, we will use a standard radio management program.
-The main ones are [SHOUTcast][1], [IceCast][2], [Live365][3]…
+The main ones are [SHOUTcast][1], [IceCast][2], [Live365][3]...

  [1]: http://www.shoutcast.com/
  [2]: http://www.icecast.org/